rives-io/doom-olympics-2024-09-raffle/README.md

 - The pRNG will be used to draw 100 players, without replacement, and with probabilities proportional to the number of tickets.

 The script draw_winners.py will read the previously generated JSON file and output another JSON file with the winners.

+The seed for the draw will be the block hash of the first Ethereum Mainnet block after 2024-09-26T00:00:00Z, which is a date posterior to any commits that changes the code of this repository.